MarktW86/azure-psdocs-processing/azurermps/3.7.0/AzureRM.Resources/Get-AzureRmRoleAssignment.md

 ```

 ### -ServicePrincipalName
-The ServicePrincipalName of the service principal.
+Specifies the Service Principal Name of the service principal.
 Filters all assignments that are made to the specified Azure AD application.

 ```yaml